LumoSQL/not-forking/doc/not-forking.md

-The contents of each modification definition file are an initial part with format similar to the Upstream definition file described above ("key = value" pair, possibly with conditional blocks); this initial part ends with a line containing just dashes and the rest of the file, referred to as "final part", is interpreted based on information from the initial part.
+The contents of each modification definition file are an initial part with format similar to the Upstream definition file described above ("key = value" pair, possibly with conditional blocks and conditions on the applicability of the whole file, which have a special format); this initial part ends with a line containing just dashes and the rest of the file, referred to as "final part", is interpreted based on information from the initial part.

-The following keys are currently understood:
+The following conditional is currently understood:

+- `version`: followed by a list of "comparisons" consisting of a relational operator (`=`, `!=`, `<`, `<=`, `>`, `>=`) followed by a
+value, the condition will be true if all the comparisons between the version being extracted and the values provided are true, for example:
+`version > 1 <= 2` would be true when extracting versions 1.1 or 2 but
-- `version`: the value has the same format as the condition on the `if version` specification in the Upstream definition file: one or two strings separated by whitespace, one of the strings starting with `<` or `<=` and the other starting with `>` or `>=` to indicate a maximum, minimum or range of versions.
-One use of this key is to indicate that a modification is only necessary up to a particular version, because for example that modification has been accepted by upstream and is no longer necessary.
-Another use of this key is to identify versions in which substantial upstream changes make it difficult to specify a modification which works for every possible version.
+not when extracting version 1; one use of this key is to indicate that a modification is only necessary up to a particular version, because for example that modification has been accepted by upstream and is no longer necessary; another use of this key is to identify versions in which substantial upstream changes make it difficult to specify a modification which works for every possible version.
 Specifying this keyword is essentially equivalent to put the whole `.mod` file in a conditional.

+The following key is currently understood:

 - `method`; the method used to specify the modification; currently, the value can be one of: `patch`, indicating that the final part of the file is in a format suitable for passing as standard input to the "patch" program;